 Dog Treat Recipes

-First things first.
-By sweet we mean, naturally sweet.
+First things first: by sweet we mean, naturally sweet.
 No yucky additives or preservatives here!

 We’re talking pumpkin, carrot, dates and cinnamon.
 All nutritious, sweetly-flavored ingredients that each offer health benefits to your pooch (see the full list below).